Villa Beer

 Foto: Studio Huger

-Our double room is dedicated to the “Hawai” design and invites you on a quiet journey through shapes, cultures, and time.
-Josef Frank found inspiration for this extraordinary pattern at the Metropolitan Museum of Art in New York, where he was fascinated by a collection of North Indian trees of life.
-Their organic structures and calm rhythms are reflected in the gently matted trunks of the Hawaii motif.
-With an impressive repeat of 180 cm, “Hawai” is one of the most generous and expressive textile prints in Frank's oeuvre.
-Created between 1943 and 1945, the design combines cosmopolitan inspiration with timeless elegance – lending the room an atmosphere of calm, spaciousness, and cultivated lightness.
+This double room dedicated to Frank’s Hawai design invites you on a quiet journey through shapes, cultures, and time.
+Josef Frank was inspired to create this exceptional pattern at the Metropolitan Museum of Art in New York, where a collection of North Indian Trees of Life left a lasting impression on him.
+The organic structures and calming rhythms are echoed in the softly matte trunks of the Hawaii motif.
+With an impressive repeat of 180 cm, Hawai is one of the largest and most expressive textile prints in Frank’s body of work.
+Created between 1943 and 1945, the design combines cosmopolitan inspiration with timeless elegance, lending the room an atmosphere of calm, openness, and cultivated ease.

 Breakfast Room